cyberark/ark-sdk-golang/docs/commands/exec.md

     - `scans` - Scans management
     - `secret-stores` - Secret Stores management
     - `sync-policies` - Sync Policies management
+- `ark exec sm`: Root command for the SM service

 All commands have their own subcommands and respective arguments.